 At its most basic, disaster recovery planning (DRP) is a process and set of procedures designed to protect an organization from the effects of significant negative events.
-These events can come in many forms, such as power outages, fires, floods, Natural disasters, and even malicious attacks.
+These events can come in many forms, such as power outages, fires, floods, Natural disasters, and even malicious attacks which can affect critical business functions.

 On the other hand, business continuity planning (BCP) is designed to keep an organization up and running during and after a major disruptive event.
 Organizations can implement business continuity in their business operations.